RgbTrouw/Visual-Memory/README.md

 Some cross check functions are made between a subject picture and memory after a high contrast conversion.

- For now, the algorighm only works with black background icons and does not distinguish colors. (serving for a heuristic shape comparison)
+ For now, the algorighm only works with black background icons and does not distinguish colors. (serving for a simple, heuristic shape comparison)

 (a simple xor function with score weight serves as the starting point for the image identification procedure)